Facing the notoriously cold Icelandic waters to scuba div and snorkel in Silfra

 Useful tips for scuba diving and snorkeling in Iceland

-- Most of the tours are available year-round, but I highly suggest going in the summer months to benefit from the amazing daylight hours.
+- Most of the tours are available year-round, but I highly suggest going in the summer months to enjoy the amazing daylight hours.

 - The water at Silfra is very cold, just a couple of degrees over zero.
-Don’t think that the drysuit will shield you from that if you have a tendency to get cold easily; it merely keeps you afloat.
-Make sure to bring many layers, especially for your hands and toes (wool socks and thick gloves are pretty much compulsory).
-For your face, well, there just isn’t much to do, it is going to be cold – but your skin will get used to it and you will soon not feel much at all.
-Think of how young you will look afterwards with your face half frozen :-)
+If you have a tendency to get cold easily, a drysuit won’t shield you from that; it merely keeps you afloat.
+Bring plenty of layers, especially for your extremities (wool socks and thick gloves are a must).
+For your face, there’s not much you can do except tough it out.
+Your skin will adjust, and you’ll be amazed at how well you can handle the cold.
+Just think of how young and fresh you’ll look with half your face frozen in time!

 +